 How long do you have to submit a DAS 140 form?

-You have 10 days from when the contract or subcontract was signed to submit form.
+You have 10 days from when the contract or subcontract was signed to submit the form.
 It absolutely must be submitted before the first day workers are employed for the project.
 You are considered out of compliance if you submit the DAS 140 outside of the allowable timeframe, and may be subject to penalties.

 Where do you submit the DAS 140 form?